 If someone has done a great job or helped you out or you simply wish to thank us for something, please also let us know

 Contact the Service area direct in person, a member of staff will try to sort things out for you at the time of the issue.
 It is easier to resolve complaints if made quickly and directly to the service area concerned.
-Staff will try to resolve the matter for you on the spot or if they cannot and further action is required they will let you know and pass this to an appropriate Manager.
+Staff will try to resolve the matter for you on the spot or if they can't and further action is required they will let you know and will escalate your complaint to an appropriate Manager.

 Our complaints process provides two opportunities to resolve complaints internally:

 Stage 1 allows five working days or less to reply to your complaint, unless there are exceptional circumstances.

 Stage 2 deals with three types of complaint: 1) those that have not have been resolved at Stage 1, 2) those where customers put their complaint in writing at stage 1 3) those that are more complex and require a detailed investigation.

 If you remain unsatisfied we will discuss the complaint with you if deemed necessary to understand why you remain dissatisfied and what outcome you are looking for.

 If you are still unhappy once you have a final reply from us you can then contact Scottish Public Services Ombudsman.